facebook/create-react-app/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+## How Do I?...

+The generated project will include a guide in its README.
+You can also read its latest version [here](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).

 ## Philosophy

 * **One Dependency:** There is just one build dependency.
 It uses Webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.